BalducciVictor/hetic-w1p2021-20-tetris/README.md

   appendTo: 'body' // optional
 });

-// div.my-element is appended to the document
+// element is appended to the document
 ```

 ##### `onCollisionWithBorder`